bschwand/filament_winder/README.md

   default values.
   The coordinates are constrained by a height of 360.
 Any path with coordinates outside the vertical limits are wrapped around.
 This produces a map showing the filament path if the produced tube was developed flat.
-See docs/Dalibor_et_al.pdf for examples and detailed explanation.
+See [Dalibor et al.](docs/Dalibor_et_al.pdf) for examples and detailed explanation of terms.

  ### G-code mode
   is invoked with -m g.
 In this mode, G-code is generated for the filament winding machine.